 Insurers also compensate their clients for losses caused to other companies due to errors and omissions and lack of proper measures to safeguard data.
 A cyber insurance policy may also cover investigation expenses and costs related to post-incident public relations.
 Most cyber insurance policies, however, do not cover losses caused due to a dent in the business’ reputation.

-Any business that has a digital footprint and uses computer systems and the internet must consider cyber insurance a must.
+Any business that has a digital footprint and uses computer systems and the internet, our highly recommended IT Support engineers in London must consider cyber insurance a must.
 If you have a website, store sensitive customer and employee-related data, or have entered a payment card industry merchant services agreement, talk to an insurer immediately to select the best policy that is aligned with your business needs.

 Some good-to-know things about cyber insurance